vcmediavine/docsytrellis/content/en/overview/what-does-trellis-do/_index.md

 When you purchase Trellis, you’ll get access to the following:

 - The **Trellis Core framework**, which includes a starter theme with minimalistic styling and coded for speed and performance.
-It also includes a **dashboard** and **enhancements to the WordPress admin bar** so that publishers can fine-tune Trellis’ features for their content.
+It also includes a **Mediavine Trellis Settings dashboard** and **enhancements to the WordPress Admin Bar** so that publishers can fine-tune Trellis’ features for their content.
 - **Bamboo, Birch, and Wisteria child themes**.
 These separately installed themes offer unique styles to cater to different types of content.
 Use them as the basis for your own child themes.
 - **Trellis Images**, a helper plugin that automatically generates and swaps out legacy images for Google-friendly WebP versions.